Yolk-HQ-old/next-utils/CONTRIBUTING.md

 ## Running Tests

-Once you have dependencies installed, `npm i`, you can run the tests with `npm run test`.
+Once you have dependencies installed, `npm install`, you can run the tests with `npm run test`.

 ## Help needed